 What is a ‘law’ of science

 Laws are generally considered to be fundamental and universally relevant in their field of influence, though some laws have been modified over time as our understanding of the world became more refined.
+For example, the law of gravity (gravity works the same way almost everywhere) or the law of mass conservation (mass isn’t destroyed by chemical or physical transformations in an isolated system).

 Common errors and limitations